 Cole Nussbaumer Knaflic has a useful book — Storytelling with Data.
-It contains lots of good advice on improving data visualization.
+This contains lots of good advice on Creating Stories With Data Visualizations and generally improving data visualization.
 She tries to ensure the reader does not lazily follow the first thing a software (e.g., Excel) recommends.
 This is important, she gives many examples in the book where default Excel charts are pretty much unintelligible.
 She is also keen to emphasize the need to avoid fun gimmicks for gimmicks sake. “… I’ll articulate a relevant data visualization rule: don’t use 3D.
 It does nothing good, and can actually do a whole lot of harm…” (Knaflic, 2015).

 Another key piece of advice (that I personally need to remember) is “..it can be tempting to want to show your audience everything, as evidence of all the work you did and the robustness of the analysis.
 Resist this urge” (Knaflic, 2015).
 I do cringe a bit when I think of some of the work that I’ve done that falls into this trap.